António de Oliveira Salazar

-Salazar supported Francisco Franco in the Spanish Civil War and played a key role in keeping Portugal neutral during World War II while still providing aid and assistance to the Allies.
+Salazar supported Francisco Franco in the Spanish Civil War and played a key role in keeping Portugal neutral during World War II, providing aid and assistance to the Allies, but also becoming the second receiver of Nazi gold.
 Despite being a dictatorship, Portugal under his rule took part in the founding of some international organisations.
-The country was one of the 12 founding members of the North Atlantic Treaty Organization (NATO) in 1949, joined the European Payments Union in 1950 and was one of the founding members of the European Free Trade Association (EFTA) in 1960; it was also a founding member of the Organisation for Economic Co-operation and Development in 1961.
-Under Salazar's rule, Portugal also joined the General Agreement on Tariffs and Trade in 1961.
-The Portuguese Colonial War also broke out in 1961, leading to the independence of Angola, Guinea-Bissau and Mozambique in 1974.
+The country was one of the 12 founding members of the North Atlantic Treaty Organization (NATO) in 1949, joined the European Payments Union in 1950, and was one of the founding members of the European Free Trade Association (EFTA) in 1960; it was also a founding member of the Organisation for Economic Co-operation and Development in 1961.
+Under his rule, Portugal also became a member of the United Nations in 1955 and joined the General Agreement on Tariffs and Trade in 1961.
+The Portuguese Colonial War broke out in 1961, leading to the independence of Angola, Guinea-Bissau and Mozambique in 1974.
+The annexation of Goa by India also occurred in 1961.

 With the Estado Novo enabling him to exercise vast political powers, Salazar used censorship and the PIDE secret police to quell opposition.
-One opposition leader, Humberto Delgado, who openly challenged Salazar's regime in the 1958 presidential election, was first exiled and became involved in several violent actions aimed at overthrowing the regime, including the Portuguese cruise liner Santa Maria hijacking and the Beja Revolt ultimately leading to his assassination by the PIDE, in 1965.
+One opposition leader, Humberto Delgado, who openly challenged Salazar's regime in the 1958 presidential election, was first exiled and became involved in several violent actions aimed at overthrowing the regime, including the hijacking of the Portuguese cruise liner Santa Maria and the Beja Revolt.
+These actions ultimately led to his assassination by the PIDE, in 1965.
 After Salazar fell into a coma in 1968, President Américo Tomás dismissed him from the position of President of the Council of Ministers.
 The Estado Novo collapsed during the Carnation Revolution of 1974, four years after Salazar's death.
-In recent decades, "new sources and methods are being employed by Portuguese historians in an attempt to come to grips with the dictatorship, which lasted forty-eight years."